Apart from the guest suite, which has a private entrance, guests have the use of the living area, kitchen virtually half the house and decks.

 Blue Poles is a modern holiday house located opposite Smiths Lake and with filtered lake views.
 The north-easterly aspect, soaring, curved ceilings, tinted glass, louvre shutters, ceiling fans and air-conditioning ensure cooling breezes and comfort in summer.
 The north-facing covered courtyard is a sheltered, sunny retreat in the winter.

-Polished timber floors, fully-equipped kitchen with stainless steel appliances, dishwasher and espresso coffee machine, three bedrooms and two bathrooms main with spa bath.
-Spacious living areas with 42" LCD TV and expansive, covered, child-safe decks, plus the convenience of one level are features of the house.
-The master bedroom, which opens on to the deck, includes a walk-in robe and ensuite, while the main bathroom, situated between the second and third bedrooms, has a shower recess, spa bath and separate toilet.
+Polished timber floors, fully-equipped kitchen with stainless steel appliances, dishwasher and espresso coffee machine, Spacious living areas with 42" LCD TV and expansive, covered decks, plus the convenience of one level are features of the house.
+The master bedroom, which opens on to the deck, includes a walk-in robe and ensuite,.

-Wander across the road to a safe swimming beach, ideal for small children.
-Adults and older children would prefer the deeper water of Amaroo Beach or the many nearby surfing beaches.
-From the house you can walk around the foreshore lake level permitting to the Frothy Coffee Boatshed and Cafe, where you can indulge in breakfast or a light lunch while you watch the pelicans glide in for a landing.
+Wander across the road to a safe swimming beach, or you may prefer the deeper water of Amaroo Beach or the many nearby pristine surfing beaches.
+From the house you can walk around the foreshore lake level permitting to the Frothy Coffee Boatshed and Cafe, where you can hire boats and windsurfers or indulge in breakfast or a light lunch while you watch the pelicans glide in for a landing.
 Even the odd seaplane drops in for a visit.

 An absolute must for visitors is to take a rug, some wine and nibbles and watch the sun set over the lake opposite Amaroo Beach in Amaroo Drive.
 The ever-changing colours reflect on the lake long after the sun has disappeared behind the horizon, providing great photo opportunities.